zhusz/CVPR15-CFSS/README.md

 ## Notes
 1. Training typically requests at least 20 GB of memory (based on the default parameters settings).
 Training codes are implemented with parallel machenism and a multicore CPU + parpool enabled Matlab environment can significantly reduce the training time.
 2. The bounding box given in the testing phase should be equally noisy with that in the training phase.
 According to our experience, the definition of **equally noisy** indicates: 1) no bias; and 2) equal variance.
 Bounding box variance larger than 1/6 of face size is regarded as very noisy.
-Please consider to increase the searching stages into 4 stages if possible.
+Under such circumstances, please consider to increase the searching stages into 4 stages if possible.